overture-stack/lectern/packages/data-generator/README.md

 #### Generator failures

 Dictionaries can specify restrictions that are contradictory, making it impossible to generate a valid value.
-In these cases the generator returns a failure result rather than throwing.
-The returned object contains:

-- A fallback value (best-effort, may not satisfy all restrictions).
-- A list of conflicts describing which restrictions could not be reconciled.
+In these cases the generator always returns a value (best-effort, may not satisfy all restrictions) along with a non-empty `conflicts` list describing which restrictions could not be reconciled.
+Callers can check `result.conflicts.length > 0` to detect this condition.

-Restriction combinations that can produce a failure:
+Restriction combinations that can produce conflicts:

 - **Multiple `codeList` restrictions with no common values** - the intersection of two or more code lists is empty.
 - **Multiple `range` restrictions that do not overlap** - the merged lower bound exceeds the merged upper bound, or both bounds are equal and at least one is exclusive.
 - **`codeList` and `range` together with no intersection** - none of the code list values fall within the specified range.
 - **`codeList` and `regex` together with no intersection** - none of the code list values match the specified regex pattern.

-Callers should check `result.success` before using the value in a context that requires a valid record.

 #### Reference tags in restrictions